harrisdevv/harrisdevv/README.md

 🎓 I am Harrison Phan, you can call me Harris, I'm a **Full-Stack Web Developer** (specializing in **React Applications**).
 I work as a backend software engineer at a large-scale company named Zalo, best known as a message application.
 I am also pursuing my Bachelors in **Computer Science & Engineering** and graduate in mid-2019.

 👨‍💻 I enjoy contributing to **Open Source Projects** and am really enthusiastic about learning new technology.
-In 2020, I learned Algorithms, Data structures thing, some technology such as Spring and ReactJS, Hibernate.
+In 2020, I learned Algorithms, Data structures thing, and technology such as **Spring and ReactJS, Hibernate**.
 I also learn more about system design, design patterns to create more reusable software.
 I have experienced working with front-end things such as **HTML, CSS, Bootstrap Jquery**.

 🎸 Outside the world of tech, I love pushing myself to develop new skills ranging from playing **piano**, solving puzzle games such as Sudoku, and playing chess.